 Ethos/Background: When we think of Marriage, the church wedding is often the first ceremony to come to mind.
 Church weddings as the most common type of weddings in Ireland.
 Brides and grooms who are religious will often choose to get married in a Catholic Church, typically in their own parish.

-Ethos/Background: A civil marriage is a marriage performed and recognised by a government official.
-Civil Weddings may be performed by a religious body and recognised by the state, or it may be entirely secular.
+Ethos/Background: A civil marriage is a marriage performed and recognised by a government official/ HSE Registrar.

 Here are some interesting marriage statistics from the Central Statistics Office.
 The following statistics were published in April 2020 in Ireland.